Cincinnati Health Department

 The Cincinnati Health Department (CHD) is a municipal agency for the City of Cincinnati, Ohio, that runs health centers, lab services, communicable disease experts, environmental services and other public health programs.
+It was founded in 1826.
 The CHD has more than 300 physicians, nurses, dentists and dental workers, laboratory technicians, pharmacists, dietitians, lead experts, sanitarians, litter control experts, pest control operators and licensed risk assessors.

-The department is led by a city health commissioner.
-In 2018, Melba Moore was hired as the city's 42nd health commissioner.
+Organization

+As of 2022, CHD had 470 employees and operated on a $50 million annual budget.

+The CHD is run by the Cincinnati health commissioner, who is appointed by the city's board of health.
+Grant Mussman has held the position since January 2023.

 Health department encounters

 In 2009, CHD saw more than 35,000 patients.
-With inspections throughout the city, including food service, swimming pool, nuisance complaints, waste facility, CHD reached almost every Cincinnatian in some way.
+Numbers as recent as 2022 indicate one out of every six residents of Cincinnati gets their primary medical care through the agency.